 The Chemical Structure

 This means that it is a certain type of molecule in the body that attaches to cell receptors to produce a response.
 It is like a signal to cells to perform actions in certain situations.
 Because it is a chemical it can tell lots of different cells to do things at the same time, throughout the body.

 It allows the body to make big changes that last for longer than signals from nerves.

 It is produced by the male body from as young as 7 weeks old.
 Its production then peaks in the teenage years as a child goes through puberty.
 After the age of 30 most men’s testosterone levels slowly decrease each year.

 If a man does not produce enough testosterone it can lead to a condition called hypogonadism.
 This can have many negative effects, physically and mentally.

 The ADAM questionnaire has been shown to have 88% sensitivity in testing for low testosterone.

 Testosterone has 100s of effects on the body, many of which are still not fully understood.

 It can impact everything from your mood, to how your bones develop.
-Here we will talk about the most common effects of testosterone and how they are important for your health and well-being.

 Even in the womb testosterone is responsible for the development of male genitalia.